TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 35/Isaiah 35.2.md

 ---

-It shall blossom abundantly, and rejoice even with joy and singing; the glory of Lebanon shall be given unto it, the excellency of Carmel and Sharon: they shall see the glory of Jehovah, the excellency of our God.
+It will blossom abundantly, and rejoice even with joy and singing.
+Lebanon's glory Lebanon will be given to it, the excellence of Carmel and Sharon.
+They will see Yahweh's glory, the excellence of our God.